MrKinau/FishingBot/README.md

 - 1.19

 ## Discord
-To follow the project.
-Get support.
-Request features or bugs you can join my Discord: https://discord.gg/xHpCDYf
+To follow the project, get support or request features or bugs you can join my Discord: https://discord.gg/xHpCDYf

 ## Contribution
 You are free to create a fork, or a pull request to participate.
 You also can report bugs or request a new feature in the [issues](https://github.com/MrKinau/FishingBot/issues) tab or on my [Discord](https://discord.gg/xHpCDYf) (I will answer them as soon as possible)